 The area offers you a lot of possibilities, with a lot of sea stacks close to the coast.
 The cliffs that surrounded are quite impressive, and there is no path to explore it.
 So the best advice is to ask local people for the correct way to explore it.

 This natural Arch is a really impressive location that you must visit if you visit the Isle of Lewis.
 You can reach after a 2km path from the South, parking in the Norse Mill.
 If you are visiting with a small car, you can also come from the north from the closest residence village.

 As in all cliff locations, be careful!
 Sunset is the best moment to photograph, as the cliffs during sunrise will give a shadow to the arch.

 This is our list of the best photography locations in Scotland.
-Anyway, during your travel to the Scottish Highlands, you will find hundred of beautiful landscapes.
-Also you can enjoy the beautiful city of Edinburgh, or small old towns during your route, to complete your photo tour.
+Anyway, during your travel to the Scottish Highlands, you will find hundreds of places for landscape photography in Scotland.
+Also, you can enjoy the beautiful city of Edinburgh, or small old towns during your route, to complete your photo tour.

-If you want to visit most of these spots with us, you can join our next Scottish Highlands photo tour.
+If you want to visit most of these spots with us, you can join our next Scottish landscape photography trip.
 During our travel, we will visit most of these locations, but also some others.
 With our guidance, we will be choosing the right locations and best compositions to make the most of our trip.

 According to the actual restrictions, you can travel to Scotland only with guidance that supports the route map.
-You can find more information in this link.
+You can find more information at this link.